 Action: Take Some Profits/Hedge Your Risk

 An old adage in the stock market says that “you’ll never go broke taking profits.”
-If you’ve got big gains on the books, it might be time to cash those profits in.
-Booking large gains and preparing to reinvest during the next downturn might be a solid risk-avoidance strategy at this point in the game — particularly if you believe, as many market observers do, that the next major selloff is right around the corner in 2020.
+If you’ve got big gains on the books, it might be time to cash those profits in., especially if you feel that inflation might be lurking right around the corner.
+If you’re like many who already believe that housing is in a bubble and that the stock market isn’t far behind, booking large gains and preparing to reinvest during the next downturn might be a solid risk-avoidance strategy.

 Stash These Profits: Stocks That Would Have Made You Rich Today